C I 295 B - 4th to 8th Grade

 - State Health Appraisal and Tuberculosis Test

-- Federal Criminal History (FBI Fingerprints) or Certification of No Offense Form.
+- Federal Criminal History (FBI Fingerprints).
 Must be completed in Pennsylvania.

 - Pennsylvania Criminal Background Check (Act 34)